-3.3 Terziet-02
+3.3 Terziet-02 (ETB-02)

-From the Terziet-2 borehole 7 cuttings samples were palynologically processed and analyzed.
+From the Terziet-2 borehole 7 cuttings samples were palynologically processed and analysed.
 Of these only the lowermost two (200 and 203 m MD) turned out barren.
-Because cuttings are analyzed, the results are discussed from deep to shallow.
 The samples have a brown-coloration that is comparable to well Cottessen.

 Sample 34 m